kevinloch/nle-lepton/aws/readme-aws.txt

 2. Install gcc with 'sudo bash; yum install gcc'.

-3. Upload lepton source code to server with scp or download from web server with curl, then compile with 'gcc -lm -Ofast lepton -o lepton'.
+3. Upload polylepton source code to server with scp or download from web server with curl, then compile with 'gcc -lm -Ofast polylepton.c -o polylepton'.

 4. Copy the executable you compiled to your webserver (or another non-spot AWS instance running httpd) where start.sh will download it from.

 5. Edit user-data.txt and start.sh with the desired url(s).

-6. Edit lepton.cfg with the desired arguments and put on your webserver.
+6. Edit polylepton.cfg with the desired arguments and put on your webserver.

 7. Create a spot fleet request in the cheapest availability zone (currently US-EAST2 Ohio).
 You can use a fixed instance type or specify number of vcpus.
    The default aws Linux AMI is fine.